 Hydraulic actuators – Hydraulic actuators follow Pascal’s law.
 The most common type of power source that drives the hydraulic system is a pump.
 The pump works by generating pressure waves which is continuously transmitted via the hydraulic fluid tubes, i.e., return and supply lines.
 The pressure waves eventually come in contact with a piston surface thereby exerting a force on the surface.
 This force enables the piston to move forward and backward causing a pressure difference between two sides of the piston.

 Pneumatic actuators – Pneumatic actuators are operated by converting the effect of compressed air into linear or rotational motion.
 The expansion of compressed air filled in a cylinder to achieve atmospheric pressure level exerts a force on a piston to which the actuator is attached.
-Pneumatic actuators are often employed in applications which require rapid and precise response.
+Pneumatic actuators are often employed in applications that require a rapid and precise response.

 Some of the typical applications of robotic actuators are listed below:

-Pneumatic actuators are used in robotic systems such as legged robots and haptic devices which require high payload to weight ratio, small size and light weight characteristics.
+Pneumatic actuators are used in robotic systems such as legged robots and haptic devices which require high payload to weight ratio, small size, and lightweight characteristics.

-Hydraulic actuators are widely employed in remotely operated vehicles for underwater applications and other heavy duty industrial applications such as nuclear operations.
+Hydraulic actuators are widely employed in remotely operated vehicles for underwater applications and other heavy-duty industrial applications such as nuclear operations.